DorielRivalet/MHFZ_Overlay/FAQ.md

 ## What does Effective HP and True HP mean?

-- Effective HP is True HP taking into account the monster's defense rate.
+- Effective HP is the HP taking into account the monster's defense rate.
 Burning Freezing Elzelion has 1,000,000 EHP because his True HP is 30,000 and his defense rate is 0,03.

 ```text
 Effective HP = True HP / Defense rate